Food and Farm

 Agriculture is a critical part of Oregon’s economy.
-From berries to beef, family farmers and ranchers are feeding Americans and millions of people around the world.
-At the same time, farmers are facing new and increasing pressures from climate change, urban sprawl, rising costs and shrinking water resources.
-Congressman Blumenauer has long believed that current agricultural policy spends too much money supporting large corporations, doesn’t adequately help the majority of small and midsize farmers, and subsidizes manufactured food at the expense of fruits and vegetables.
+From berries to beef, family farmers, and ranchers are feeding Americans and millions of people around the world.
+At the same time, farmers are facing new and increasing pressures from climate change, urban sprawl, rising costs, and shrinking water resources.
+Earl has long believed that current agricultural policy spends too much money supporting large corporations, doesn’t adequately help the majority of small and midsize farmers, and subsidizes manufactured food at the expense of fresh, healthy food.

 Reduce spending and focus resources on those who need it